dreamhb/dreamhb.github.io/_posts/2019-12-04-Invariant-Covariant-Contravariant.md

 Arrays are covariant and reified:
 *   **covariant** means if type A is subtype of type B, A[] is the subtype of B[].
-*   **Reified** type is a runtime representation of its component type which means arrays know and enforece their elements at runtime.
+*   **Reified** type is a runtime representation of its component type which means arrays know and enforce their elements at runtime.

 ```java
 Integer[] ints = new Integer[] {1,2,3};